top of page

 WAT ARUN THE TEMPLE OF DAWN

-WAT ARUN IS POPULAR WITH TOURISTS, IT IS ALSO A PROMINENT PLACE OF WORSHIP AND RITUALS FOR BUDDHISTS AND DIGNITARIES ALIKE.
-MAKE SURE TO ACT WITH RESPECT & REVERENCE AT ALL TIMES.
+WAT ARUN IS A PROMINENT PLACE OF WORSHIP AND RITUALS FOR BUDDHISTS, MONKS AND DIGNITARIES ALIKE.
+PLEASE KEEP IN MIND TO ACT WITH RESPECT AND REVERENCE AT ALL TIMES.

 Find your way to the other magnificent and revered golden Buddha image within the temple.